Mucca Pazza: Collaborations

 In September 2014, Mucca Pazza performed as part of the Chicago Sinfonietta’s opening concert of the season.
 Together, the Sinfonietta and Mucca Pazza performed two pieces by Mucca Pazza composers, in orchestral arrangements by Joe Clark: “Rabbits and Trees,” by David Smith; and “Holiday on Ice,” by Mark Messing.
-The two ensembles also collaborated in performing “The 1812 Overture” by Pyotr Ilyich Tchaikovsky, in a conceit which featured Mucca Pazza as the invading French army and the full symphony orchestra as Russia.
+The two ensembles also collaborated in performing the 1812 Overture by Pyotr Ilyich Tchaikovsky, in a conceit which featured Mucca Pazza as the invading French army and the full symphony orchestra as Russia.

 In May 2018, Mucca Pazza reprised their collaboration with Chicago Sinfonietta in a concert titled Praise and Punk.
-There were 2 performances, one at Symphony Center in downtown Chicago, and one at Wentz hall in Naperville, IL.
-In addition to performing the "ending of all endings" a medley of famous classical music endings, Mucca Pazza performed the original composition War of Amusements by composer and drummer Andy Dietrich and arranged by Joe Clark.
+There were two performances, one at Symphony Center in downtown Chicago, and one at Wentz Hall in Naperville, Illinois.
+In addition to performing the "ending of all endings", a medley of famous classical music endings, Mucca Pazza performed the original composition "War of Amusements" by composer and drummer Andy Dietrich and arranged by Joe Clark.